The Eta Aquarid meteor shower is an annual meteor shower that occurs each May in the night sky.

 - Latitudes: Between 65 and -90 degrees

-The meteors do not actually originate near Aquarius; the placement of the radiant there is an orbital coincidence.
-In reality, Earth runs into a stream of litter left behind by Comet Halley, which is the most famous periodic comet.
+The meteors do not actually originate near Aquarius; the placement of the radiant there is an orbital coincidence and merely guides skywatchers to the correct point in the sky.
+The meteors are a stream of litter left behind by Comet Halley, which is the most famous periodic comet, coming around every 76 years.

 Reports of Halley's Comet date back to at least 273 B.C., according to NASA's Jet Propulsion Laboratory.
 It also arrived in 43 B.C., one year after Julius Caesar was assassinated in Rome.
 The comet is featured in the Bayeux Tapestry, a chronicle of the Norman conquest of England in 1066.